AbdulRahmanAlHamali/flutter_typeahead/README.md

 - `hideOnUnfocus`: Hide the suggestions box when the `TextField` loses focus. `True` by default.
 - `hideWithKeyboard`: Hide the suggestions box when the keyboard is hidden. `True` by default.

+You can also very generally hide the suggestions box by returning `null` from the `suggestionsCallback`.

 ### Customizing the animation

 Animation duration can be customized using the `animationDuration` parameter.